 Local Scene Highlights

-Backline is the name of a new music project from 88Nine Radio Milwaukee, which was announced on March 28, 2018.
+"Backline" is the name of a music project from 88Nine Radio Milwaukee, announced on March 28, 2018.
 The station's site said that Backline will be offering $20,000 to four Milwaukee groups or musicians for recording, promotion and touring, based on reviewing applications submitted in June.
 The station has partnered with local business accelerator gener8tor to evaluate local musicians for grants.
 Backline will offer workshops on how to approach the music business.

 "Milwaukee Day" was held April 14, 2017, billed as "The Greatest Day in the World."
 The media-driven extravaganza celebrating local culture, according to its website, aims to "create a better city at a grassroots level."
 It featured several events in various establishments, such as Turner Hall Ballroom, Harley-Davidson Museum, Pabst Brewery, Comet Cafe, Milwaukee Parks and Dope Folks Records.
 Local music performers included rapper Blax at the Cactus Club, Beatles/Metallica tribute band Beatallica at Club Garibaldi, Mrs. Fun at the Jazz Estate and Luxi opening for Paul's son James McCartney at Shank Hall.